Colleges by Location

 Admissions

 Discovering as much as possible about the school's criteria for admission improves your chances of getting admitted.
-Here are the most essential information you have to know about admission policy and requirements at University of Miami.
+What are the admission requirements for University of Miami?

-According to the newest information reported, this school uses standardized test scores for admission and it admitted 10,195 in 2025.
+According to the newest information reported, this institution uses standardized test scores for admission and it admitted 10,195 in 2025.

 Test Scores